JSsixtyfour/smashremix/readme.md

 - All original stages are playable as well as dozens of new stages.

 ### Stage Hazard Modes
-- Pressing L on the stage select screen will cycle through options related to stage hazards.
+- Pressing L on the stage select screen will cycle through the selected stage's available hazards.
-- This is indicated by the stage selection cursor's color changing to blue and the wooden circle having the state of hazards.
-- Hazards (bumpers, barrels, etc.) and Movement (of platforms) can be controlled.
+- Hazards (bumpers, barrels, etc.) and Movement (of platforms) can turned off.
-- Note: Movement set to OFF will also freeze animations such as the Dreamland water.
+- The Cursor's color indicates which hazard types are being turned off:
+    - Red = None, Lightblue = Hazards, Cyan = Movement, Blue = Both
-- Note: This setting is ignored for the Tournament profile and Tournament stage select layout.
+- Note: Stage hazards cannot be changed when using the TOURNAMENT stage select layout.

 #### Toggle Name: _Hazard Mode_

 ### Stage Select Layout
 - Choose between NORMAL and TOURNAMENT stage select layouts.
 In the TOURNAMENT layout, the stages available align with the Smash Remix Tour ruleset.
+- Note: Random stage selection respects layout.

 #### Toggle Name: _Stage Select Layout_